Working with matched portions

 methods return nil

-if substitution fails.
+if the substitution fails.
 That makes them usable as part of a conditional expression leading to creative and terser solutions.

 >> num = '4'